MonacoProtocol/sdk/readme/working-with-bns.md

 When working with the Monaco Protocol, one thing that you will notice is that fields you expect to be numbers (stake, timestamp) - aren't.

-Instead, these numbers are represented as a `BNs`, or big numbers.
-These `BNs` are excellent for brevity but not for readability as they need to be converted back into a `number`.
+Instead, these numbers are represented as a `BNs`, or big numbers. - this is a convention of solana as javascript `number` will not be able to hold the full range of numbers supported by u64.
+So whilst `BNs` are excellent for brevity, they are not for readability as they need to be converted back into a `number`.

 # The Client Approach